 Welcome!

-Commemorate International Underground Railroad Month in September by contributing funds for our most vulnerable local organizations and learning about Newark's Black Liberation Heritage!
+We commemorated International Underground Railroad Month in September through November 21, by contributing funds for our most vulnerable local organizations and learning about Newark's Black Liberation Heritage!

 It is time that we mark the first wave of America's oldest civil rights movement The Underground Railroad.
 Though often overlooked, African American's participated in the Underground Railroad in New Jersey's largest city by sheltering freedom seekers, fundraising, and educating the public about Black liberation.